 For CRM or CX to affect the customer experience, there's a multi-step journey from data to information to process interaction to delivery vehicle to action by customer facing staff.
 HANA is the tool to advance customer data to information that with a bit of analysis can be designated to particular customer processes and interaction points.
 SAP on-premise, cloud or mobile solutions are then the delivery vehicles for the journey's final leg.

 However, the company would be well served to match its thought leadership on this topic with greater application specificity.
-While its still early in the CX game, SAP may better help its own customers by stepping up the specifics of how its application software can enable and empower business leaders to achieve CX objectives at the many customer interaction points—such as e-commerce, self service, contact centers, social and more.
+And SAP may better help its own customers by stepping up the specifics of how its application software can enable and empower business leaders to achieve CX objectives at the many customer interaction points—such as e-commerce, self service, contact centers, social and more.

 The need is real and the need is now.
-CX has captured board room support and CEO agendas because existing customer strategies supported by existing CRM and application software systems aren't working.
+CX has captured board room support and CEO agendas because existing customer strategies supported by existing CRM and application software systems aren't sufficient.

 With more information available to customers and lower barriers to switching suppliers, increased customer churn is inevitable, which will drive more businesses to team with technology partners that can both avoid this disruption and capitalize on the opportunity.